sloganking/My-Own-OS/README.md

 # Current Progress

-The OS compiles to .iso file and a basic printf() function has been implemented, allowing the kernel to print text to the screen.
-Enabling interupts is now being worked on.
+- The OS compiles to .iso file
+- implemented basic printf() function, allowing the kernel to print text to the screen.
+- Enabled interupts

+Currentling working on implementing keyboard support

 ![](./Assets/kernelPrinting.gif)